A white text that says "The Monologue Project" A white text that says "The Monologue Project"

 SIMILAR SCRIPTS

 Darling Brown wants to know why her parents gave her such a ridiculous first name.
-With a twin called Jesse, she could never understand what they were thinking.
+With a twin called Jesse, she could never understand their thinking.
 Until, that is, she stumbles across an armed robbery at a local newsagent.

 Our complete directory of 10-minute monologues